What is the Star of Bethlehem, and what is its significance?

 What the public doesn’t know, is that none of these could be correct.
 Every backyard stargazer knows you can’t get anywhere by following something in the sky.

 In the below painting, Adoration of the Magi, the Star of Bethlehem is shown as a comet.
 The painter, Giotto di Bondon, saw Halley’s Comet in 1301.
+Find out more about comets.

 Whether planet, star, or supernova, everything arcs rightward during the night.
 The Magi would travel in a giant semicircle if they followed any kind of celestial object.
-What’s more, no astronomical body can come to a screeching halt and hover over Bethelehem or anywhere else.
+What’s more, no astronomical body can come to a screeching halt and hover over Bethlehem or anywhere else.

 Only things in the north don’t move much—like Polaris, the North Star, which appears glued in place.
 But that eliminates planets, which are never in the north.
 Plus, the Magi weren’t going north to get to Bethlehem, but southwest.
+Find out more about stars and their locations.

 Bottom line?
 None of the planetarium explanations can possibly be valid—and planetarium directors know this very well.